Norman Kaye

-Norman James Kaye (17 January 1927 – 28 May 2007) was an Australian actor.
+Norman James Kaye (17 January 1927 – 28 May 2007) was an Australian actor and musician.
 He was best known for his roles in the films of director Paul Cox.

 Early life and education

 Kaye was born into a tough childhood in Depression Era Melbourne, as one of four children.
 His father was an injured, poor Boer War veteran, his mother suffered from mental illness, and both parents were distant.
 Kaye was taken in as a child by the Norton family, who provided him with a safe haven from the hardships at home.

 Kaye won a scholarship to study at Geelong Grammar School.
 His parents both died early, his mother in a psychiatric hospital.

 Career

 Music

 Kaye's musical abilities were noticed by A. E. Floyd, the organist of St Paul's Cathedral, Melbourne, who gave him free tuition in recognition of his potential as an organist.

 Kaye travelled to England and then France to study the organ with Pierre Cochereau at Notre-Dame de Paris and he won a Premier Prix for conducting at the Nice Conservatoire.
 He returned to Australia due to feeling lonely and homesick.
 Back in Melbourne, he continued his pursuit of music, including as the acting organist of St Paul's Cathedral.